torchnyu/blog/_drafts/2020-05-19-my-internships.md

 Yadda yadda, I got an offer from Cloudflare.
 I deliberated a little
 bit: The Citadel offer was quite generous.
-The Cloudflare offer, while still generous, was not at the level of a top hedge fund.
+The Cloudflare offer, while still quite good, was not at the level of a top hedge fund.
 However the Cloudflare offer was such a great fit in terms of technologies that I couldn't resist.
 I'm really appreciative to both companies for taking the time to meet with me.
 And I'm super excited to be working at Cloudflare in the fall!

 # Conclusions